 - Flow saltwater to the acclimatization tank using the tube, one drop per second.

 - Once filled, empty the tank and repeat the process once more.

 - Move your acclimatized guppies to the saltwater tank.

 As was noted above, guppies can only live in saltwater once you acclimate them.
 You may introduce guppies to a tank that features one tablespoon for each gallon of water without acclimatization.
 As was mentioned, that is a treatable dose for diseases and infections.

 However, if you have a saltwater tank with fish like clownfish or seahorses, you need to follow a specific process.
 If you introduce your guppies as they are to the saltwater tank, they will probably die in an hour.

 To avoid that, follow the process of acclimatization below:

 Your first step would be getting a clean container that is large enough to accommodate your fish.
 Where one guppy is concerned, two gallons should do.
 However, more guppies will need more space.
 Stick to two gallons of water for each guppy you acclimatize.

-Add one gallon of freshwater to the tank for each guppy.
+Add one gallon of fresh water to the tank for each guppy.
 I recommend using the water your guppies already have.
-That will prevent stress related to abrupt water changes, which could kill your guppies on its on.
+That will prevent stress related to abrupt water changes, which could kill your guppies on its own.
 Then, place the fish in the container.

 Step 2: Get a Tube and a Check Valve